1st Kansas Colored Infantry Regiment

-The 1st Kansas Colored Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.
-It was the first black regiment organized in a northern state to see combat during the Civil War.
+The 1st Kansas Colored Infantry Regiment, later renamed the 79th United States Colored Infantry Regiment was a military unit composed of African-American troops recruited from Kansas that served in the Union Army during the American Civil War.
+It was the first Black regiment organized in a northern state to see combat.
 At the Battle of Poison Spring, wounded and surrendering soldiers from the regiment were massacred.
 As a result, the regiment lost nearly half its number and suffered the highest losses of any Kansas regiment during the war.

 Service overview

 The 1st Kansas Colored Infantry was organized by Senator James Henry Lane at Fort Scott, Kansas and mustered in as a battalion of six companies on January 13, 1863 for three years.
 Four additional companies were recruited and mustered in between January 13 and May 2, 1863.
 It mustered in under the command of Colonel James Monroe Williams.